 A policy is a set of rule configurations that specify how results that violate the rules defined by a particular tool component are to be treated.

 A policy is represented by a toolComponent object.
-A policy SHALL specify the tool component to which it applies by way of its associatedComponent property (§3.18.31). associatedComponent SHALL refer either to theTool.driver (§3.17.2) or to an element of theTool.extensions (§3.17.3).
+A policy specifies the tool component to which it applies by way of its associatedComponent property (§3.18.31).

 A policy SHALL contain a rules property (§3.18.21), each reportingDescriptor-valued (§3.44) element of which in turn contains a defaultConfiguration property (§3.44.14).
 Each element of the rules array SHALL correspond to a rule defined by the associated component.
 The rules array MAY contain elements describing any or all of the rules defined by the associated component.